Old Fashioned Southern Cornbread Dressing Recipe

 Cornbread Dressing: Delicious!

-Although I was initially nervous to make stuffing since I hadn’t made it in decades, I think I’ve decided that from now on there will be homemade dressing on our table during each of those special meals.
+I’ve decided from now on there will be homemade dressing on our table during each of those special holiday meals. or heck, if I bake a chicken for supper one night.
 It’s simple and it’s DELICOUS!

 Below is the recipe as I made it.
 I’ve included my traditional recipe of cornbread that I made the day before to use in the dressing (leaving out my typical jalapeños and the small amount of sugar).